-While in Tunisia, the work is generally performed in an office environment.
-However, the position also requires travel throughout the country of assignment, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.
+The work is generally performed in an office environment.
+However, the position may require some overseas travel, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.

 12. START DATE: Immediately, once necessary clearances are obtained.